BlackNnja/Telegram-Forward-Script/README.md

 ## Features
 - Forward messages from multiple channels to a group. 📬
-- Filter out tags and preserve new lines in messages. ✂️
+- Filter out tags (mentions) and preserve new lines in messages. ✂️
 - Automatically append URLs from message entities. 🔗
 - Handle media messages (photos and documents). 🖼️📄
-- Custom filters to add on lines 76 - 78. 🔍
+- Custom filters to remove unwanted words, usernames, and links. 🔍

 ## Requirements
 - Python 3.7 or higher 🐍
 - Telethon library 📦

 ## Installation
+Follow these steps to install and set up the Telegram Forwarder Script:

-1. Clone the repository:
+1. **Clone the repository**:
    ```bash
    git clone https://github.com/yourusername/telegram-forwarder.git
    cd telegram-forwarder
    ```

-2. Install the required packages:
+2. **Install the required packages**:
    ```bash
    pip install telethon
    ```